-This program is authorized by 42 U.S.C.
-254c(f) to expand delivery of health care services in rural communities through the planning of integrated health care networks in rural areas.
-At the conclusion of the grant program, network partners will be able to achieve efficiencies, increase access to care and coordination, and strengthen the local rural health care system.
-At the conclusion of this one-year award, recipients will report on various process and outcome measures, as well as fulfill other award reporting requirements.
+The program is authorized by 42 U.S.C.
+254c(f), which contemplates award of rural health network development grants to provide for the planning of integrated health care networks in rural areas.
+At the conclusion of the grant program, network partners will be able to achieve efficiencies, increase access to care and coordination, and strengthen the rural health care system.